sidNan21/Reddit-Popularity-Prediction/README.md

 ## Acknowledgements:

 This project was done by Cory Kim and Siddharth Nanda, computer science students in the University of Virginia School of Engineering, under the guidance of Professor N. Rich Nguyen.
+It was directly inspired by ["Hacking the Hivemind:
+Predicting Comment Karma on Internet Forums"](http://cs229.stanford.edu/proj2014/Daria%20Lamberson,Leo%20Martel,%20Simon%20Zheng,Hacking%20the%20Hivemind.pdf): a 2014 research paper by Daria Lamberson, Leo Martel, and Simon Zheng at Stanford University.